Lauritz Nicolai Hvidt: Personal life

 Hvidt married Wilhelmine Therese Lorck (28 May 1782 – 17 June 1852) on 20 August 1800 in Memel.
 She was a daughter of the Danish consul Lorentz Lorck (1743–1805) and Catharine Elisabeth Rohrdanz (1752–1831).

 Hvidt acquired the building at Kronprinsessegade 28 in 1812 and lived there until his death.
 He died on 16 March 1856 and is buried at Assistens Cemetery.
 A memorial created by Vilhelm Bissen and Vilhelm Dahlerup was installed in Ørsted Park to mark the 100-year anniversary of Hvidt's birth.
-It incorporates a bronze bust of Hvidt created by Vilhelm Bissen on the basis of an older bust created by his father Herman Wilhem Bissen.
+It incorporates a bronze bust of Hvidt created by Vilhelm Bissen on the basis of an older bust created by his father Herman Wilhelm Bissen.

 Only five of Hvidt's nine children survived him.
 His eldest son, Eduard Julius Hvidt (8 August 1806 – 7 February 1882) continued his father's business.
 Another son, Waldemar Hvidt (7 July 1817 – 30 December 1878), owned Frihedslund.
 His eldest daughter, Elise Beate Hvidt (24 June 1801 – 13 June 1890), married Friederich Wilhelm Tutein, son of Friederich Tutein.
 He inherited the family's trading house as well as the Edelgave outside Copenhagen.
 Another daughter, Charlotte Henriette Hvidt (20 September 1813 – 8 June 1847), married engineer and politician Edvard Diderik Ehlers.
 He headed the Technical Department in Copenhagen.